Careers360 Logo

 Answer:

-Because integers may be negative or positive but whole numbers are always positive. for eg. -1 is an integer but not a whole number.
+Integers may be negative or positive but whole numbers are always positive.
+For eg. -1 is an integer but not a whole number.

 Q4 (iii) State whether the following statements are true or false.
 Give reasons for your answers.(iii) Every rational number is a whole number.